Legislative Coordinator (Program Specialist III)

 - Monitors agency legislative packages and floor proceedings.

-- Monitors bill status and notify bill analysts.
+- Monitors bill status and works with advisors on analysis.

 - Provides information to legislators concerning issues important to the Governor.

-- May attend legislative committee meetings and write status reports.
+- Attends legislative committee meetings and write status reports.

 - Assists with developing proper protocol and procedures for communicating with legislators and staff.